scipy/scipy.org/www/scikits.rst

 - The package has a GPL (or similar) license which is incompatible with SciPy's BSD license or
 - The package is meant to be included in SciPy, but development is still in progress.

-List of Scikits
+List of SciKits
 ===============
-An automatically maintained list of Scikits can be found here:
+An automatically maintained list of SciKits can be found here:

 * http://scikits.appspot.com/scikits

-Making Scikits
+Making SciKits
 ==============

-If you are planning to write a scientific open-source software package for Python, aimed to supplement the existing ones, it may make sense to brand it as a Scikit.
+If you are planning to write a scientific open-source software package for Python, aimed to supplement the existing ones, it may make sense to brand it as a SciKit.
 The advantage that consistent naming brings is that the package becomes easier to discover, rather than being one amongst the 30000+ Python packages unrelated to research.

 The technical step to make this happen is simple: register the project in the `Python package index <https://pypi.python.org/pypi>`__ with a name chosen to start with ``scikit``.
-Examples of existing package:
+Examples of existing packages:
 `scikit-learn <http://scikits.appspot.com/scikit-learn>`__ (machine
 learning), `scikits.sparse
 <http://scikits.appspot.com/scikits.sparse>`__ (additional sparse
 matrix routines).

 Naturally, you are fully in charge of your own project, and can host it wherever you like.
 The only requirement we ask is that the project is under an OSI-approved open source license, and is related to science, engineering, or research in some other topic.
-It can however be useful to let people know about it by discussing the new project e.g. on the :doc:`Scipy mailing lists </scipylib/mailing-lists>`.
+It can, however, be useful to let people know about it by discussing the new project e.g., on the :doc:`Scipy mailing lists </scipylib/mailing-lists>`.

-Whilst the recommended license for Scikits projects is the (new) `BSD
+Whilst the recommended license for SciKits projects is the (new) `BSD
 <https://opensource.org/licenses/bsd-license.html>`__ license,
-scikits packages are free to choose their own open source license.
+SciKits packages are free to choose their own open source license.
 The license should be officially `OSI
 <https://opensource.org/licenses/alphabetical>`__ approved.
 We, the
 scipy-developers, will allow packages to contain code with licenses